Become a Network Member

 With the Accession Letter (download here in .docx format) you will confirm your alignment with the PFAN Charter.

-Applying for accession as a company
+Applying for membership as a company

 - A corporate profile or presentation of your company, specifying your activities, company size, geographical coverage, track record, reporting accounts, financial information and similar, contingent upon domestic laws pertaining to the maintenance of records and bookkeeping requirements.
 This can be in any appropriate form and you are welcome to use existing corporate presentations.